 Carefully selected standard and functional establishment rules to protect employers and employees from legal claims.
 Proper establishment regulations and guidelines to make certain their work environment is orderly and positive.

 Some establishments entrust their employees with more duties and responsibilities then those required by law but all employees have the right to work in French.

 The leaders of small product or service establishments of 2 to 50 employees are usually managers or owners.
 An administration manager who is often in charge of all administrative services including recruiting employees, interviewing and hiring.

 In this type of establishment businesses, job descriptions are not always written or specific and new employees are expected to be versatile in their functions.

 In average establishment businesses of 50 to 300 employees, management is usually under the responsibility of several administrative managers in charge of either administration, accounting, marketing, production or sales, but not necessarily of human resources.

-In large establishment businesses of 300 employees and more, an organisation chart that indicates the range of the administrative functions of all the departments and services is usually available.
+In large establishment businesses of 300 employees and more, organisation charts that indicate the range of the administrative functions of each departments and services are usually available.

-Human resources are usually responsible for recruiting employees, interviewing and selecting them, while department managers can also be responsible for employee interviewing and employee hiring, but only for their own department.
+Human Resources are normally responsible for recruiting new employees and for interviewing and selecting potential candidates.
+Department managers can also be responsible for interviewing and hiring employees, but only for their own specific department.

 Montreal BUSINESS Kit